Information Workshops

 Responsible consumption, as advocated by the United Nations Sustainable Development Goal 12, means making conscious choices that prioritise sustainability and resource efficiency.
 The link between responsible consumption and the dual benefits of promoting environmental health and personal financial well-being is becoming increasingly clear.
 By rethinking their consumption habits, individuals can contribute to a healthier planet while improving their own financial health.
 As more consumers adopt responsible consumption patterns, the collective impact on both environmental conservation and economic resilience can be significant.

-Aditi Gupta (The Netherlands)
+Boris Ney (The Netherlands)

 Workshop 4: Do tell: step by step towards a strong sustainability story